Years 3 and 4 Band Description

 The development of oral proficiency requires rich language input in different modes and from different sources.
 Children develop active listening skills and respond through action-related talk.
 They strengthen their comprehension skills, using contextual and grammatical cues as well as phonic and non-verbal cues.
 The language they encounter is authentic, with modification when necessary, involving familiar vocabulary and simple structures.
 Children are supported to use the language themselves in familiar contexts and situations, such as exchanging simple ideas and information, negotiating predictable activities and interactions, and participating in shared tasks, performance and play.
 They continue to build vocabulary which can be adapted for different purposes, and to control simple grammatical forms to communicate in familiar contexts.

 Contexts of interaction

-The contexts in which students interact in learning and using Turkish are primarily local: the classroom, school, home and community, with some access to wider communities of Turkish speakers and resources through virtual and digital technology.
-The development of oral proficiency is similar in many ways to their parallel development of English language and literacy, and continues to rely on rich language input in different modes and from different sources.
+The contexts in which learners interact in using and learning Italian are primarily local: the classroom, school, home and community, with some access to wider communities of Italian speakers and resources through virtual and digital technologies.

 Texts and resources

 Children develop literacy skills and textual knowledge through supported interaction with a range of spoken, written, visual and multimodal texts.
 Imaginative and interactive texts (such as picture books, stories, puppet plays, songs and games) engage the expressive and cultural dimensions of language.
 Procedural, informational and descriptive texts (such as negotiated classroom rules, planned activities, and family and class profiles) encourage students to use language to ‘get things done’.